-In the first quarter of 2018, ATCO Frontec commenced a five-year contract with Defence Construction Canada (DCC) to provide facility maintenance and support services at Canadian Armed Forces (CAF) sites across the Canadian North.
-ATCO Frontec provides facility inspection, maintenance and repair, new construction and upgrades, trade services and environmental services to CAF sites in Yellowknife, Whitehourse, Inuvik, Rankin Inlet and Iqaluit.
-The five-year contract has a customer option to renew for up to five additional years.
+In the first guarter of 2018, ATCO Frontec commenced a five-year contract with Defence Construction Canada (DCC) to provide facility maintenance and support services at Canadian Armed Forces (CAF) sites across the Canadian North.
+ATCO Frontec provides facility inspection, maintenance and repair, new construction and upgrades, trade services and environmental services to CAF sites in Yellowknife, Whitehorse, Inuvik, Rankin Inlet and Igaluit.
+The fiveyear contract has a customer option to renew for up to five additional years.